python-bale-bot/python-bale-bot/docs/api.rst

    When a user leaves the chat.

-   :param callback: The Chat
+   :param chat: The Chat
    :type callback: :class:`bale.Chat`
-   :param callback: The user who leaved the chat
+   :param user: The user who leaved the chat
    :type callback: :class:`bale.User`

 Exceptions